BestTimesToVisit.com Logo

 transport

-Get a SUBE card immediately upon arrival for public transport – it's essential for buses and the Subte (subway).
-You can buy and top them up at most kiosks ('kioscos') and some Subte stations.
-This little card will save you a ton of hassle compared to fumbling for change on buses.
+Get a SUBE card immediately upon arrival for public transport.
+You can buy and top them up at most kiosks ('kioscos') and some subway stations.
+This card is essential for the Subte (subway) and buses, and it's much cheaper than buying single tickets.

 food